Nagios Troubleshooting Guide

 Response is 500 Internal Server Error

-This indicates that the script itself is exiting prematurely with a non-success status due to some uncaught exception.
-The following dependencies (Perl modules) must be installed for the script to run properly:
+This indicates that the script itself is exiting prematurely with a non-success status due to an uncaught exception.
+The following dependencies (i.e., Perl modules) must be installed for the script to run properly:

 The Nagios Integration Guide outlines how to install these modules using native package management in CentOS and Ubuntu.

-CGI script executes, but no notes are being added to the Nagios alert
+CGI script executes, but no notes are added to the Nagios alert

-The CGI script writes to an "external commands" file that is read by Nagios.
-This is the step when the PagerDuty incident acknowledgment is translated from a webhook into an action taken by Nagios (adding a note to the alert that it has been acknowledged in PagerDuty).
+The CGI script writes to an "external commands" file that Nagios reads.
+This is the step when the PagerDuty incident acknowledgment is translated from a webhook into an action that Nagios takes (i.e., adding a note to the alert that it has been acknowledged in PagerDuty).

-There are a few things that could prevent this process from happening properly:
+There are a few issues that could prevent this process from happening properly:

-• The command file is at a different path than what is configured in the default Nagios installation, which is what the script was configured for by default.
+- The command file's path is in a different location than what is configured in the default Nagios installation.

 'command_file' => '/var/lib/nagios3/rw/nagios.cmd', # External commands file

-Lastly, it could be an issue related to the command file's permissions, in which case you will need to check to see what user ID is running the script, and ensure it has write permission to the command file.
+There could also be an issue related to the command file's permissions, in which case you will need to check to see what user ID is running the script, and ensure it has write permission to the command file.